MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

         :::image type="content" source="media/transform.png" alt-text="Screenshot of transform message with Power Query Online.":::

-    1. Execute any custom actions you've defined.
-These are actions that are present on the Power Automate connector you're using.
+    1. Execute any custom actions you define.
+These actions are present on the Power Automate connector you're using.

     1. Raise an action-specific business event.
 Use the **Raise Business Event** child flow.
 Add the following information.